 Prepare Your Home for Renters

-Additionally, consider adding features to make your property more attractive to potential tenants.
+Additionally, consider adding features to make your house more attractive to potential renters.
 This can include high-speed internet, smart home technology, or amenities like in-unit laundry.
-Investing in your property can attract tenants willing to pay a premium for a well-maintained and attractive rental property.
+Investing in your rental properties can attract tenants willing to pay a premium for a well-maintained and attractive rental property.

 Family of three packing moving boxes together